 Microsoft isn’t slowing down in its pursuit of higher security in Windows 10, with the upcoming Creators Update incorporating a number of features to make the operating system safer.
 A new Windows Defender Security Center is coming in the update, and Microsoft introduced it in a post on the Windows blog.

 Windows Defender Security Center will bring all of the security protections provided by Windows 10 into one place.
-Essentially, the new app will make it easier for users to view and control how security is configured, as well as to gain a better understanding of the tools available in Windows 10 to keep user data secure.
+Essentially, the new app will make it easier for users to view and control how security is configured, as well as to gain a better understanding of the tools available in

 Microsoft is breaking Windows 10’s security, health, and only safety experiences into five “pillars,” each of which will have their own section in the Windows Defender Security Center: